January 7, 2023 By Daryl Moon

-HTTP Callouts from Flow
+HTTP Callouts from Salesforce Flow

 Get the weather for Lead records